Mehcanic/project-4-frontend/README.md

 - Implement thoughtful user stories/wireframes that are significant enough to help us know which features are core MVP and which we can cut
 - Have a visually impressive design to kick our portfolio up a notch and have something to wow future clients & employers.
 ALLOW time for this.
 - Be deployed online so it's publicly accessible.
 - Have automated tests for at least one RESTful resource on the back-end.
-Improve our employability by demonstrating a good understanding of testing principals.
+Improve our employability by demonstrating a good understanding of testing principles.

 ## Planning and Development procces

-1. When I started planning this project I decided to use Notion and Quick Database Diagrams.
+1. When I started planning this project, I decided to use Notion and Quick Database Diagrams.
 There is no wireframe for the project as I decided to use an existing design from frontendmentor.io as a basis for the application.

 2. The first step was to determine the scope of the application.
 Given that I will be working on this project alone, I have decided to keep it simple.
 The application will enable users to create, read, update and delete tasks.
 Additionally, users can mark tasks as completed and filter them by all, active and completed tasks or clear out all completed tasks.
-For now, I have decided not to include login or signup until the MVP is done as I wanted to focus on the front-end (React) part of the application.
-Python with Flask was something completely new for me and two weeks was not enough time to learn back-end in a new technology and make a nice front-end.
+For now, I have decided not to include login or sign up until the MVP is done as I wanted to focus on the front-end (React) part of the application.
+Python with Flask was something completely new for me and two weeks was not enough time to learn the back-end in new technology and make a nice front-end.

 3. I used a design from frontendmentor.io as a basis for the application.
 The app has a working theme switcher, with the dark theme set as default as it is easier on the eyes:
     ![Design](./readme-assets/app-dark.png)
     ![Design](./readme-assets/app-light.png)

     Using an existing design helped me focus on the structure of the application and ensure that all included features were working properly.
-However, one confusing aspect was that the design file did not provide proper descriptions for which colors should be used where.
-I had access to a Figma file with the design (which I cannot include due to licensing issues) and had to figure out which color should be used where.
+However, one confusing aspect was that the design file did not provide proper descriptions of which colours should be used and where.
+I had access to a Figma file with the design (which I cannot include due to licensing issues) and had to figure out which colour should be used where.

-4. I started building application by creating model for the back-end.
+4. I started building an application by creating models for the back-end.
 I decided to create three models for the application: User, Product and List of Tasks.
 I used Quick Database Diagrams to create the database diagram for the application:
     ![Quick Database Diagrams](./readme-assets/db-diagram.png)

-    Here is example how the model for the user looks like:
+    Here is an example of how the model for the user looks like:

     ```python
       class UserModel(db.Model, BaseModel):